alex-graciano/shaders-playground/README.md

 # Shader playground

 GLSL shader playground.
 Repository aimed to test simple GLSL ideas (mainly for fragment shaders).
 This contains the most straightforward skeleton to execute GLSL using the WebGL library [Three.js](https://threejs.org/).
-The web app is being bundled in a minimal [Express](https://expressjs.com/) bundle.
+The web app is being bundled in a minimal [Express](https://expressjs.com/) server.

 ### Execution
 ```